 How do ILPs work

-Pros and Cons of ILPs
+Perks and Risks of ILPs

 |Higher potential returns||Returns are not guaranteed|

-|Flexibility to adjust coverage||May have to reduce insurance coverage|
+|Flexibility to adjust coverage and investments||May have to reduce insurance coverage|

-|Free fund switches|
+|Free fund switches and rebalancing|

-Some Perks of ILPs
+Perks of ILPs

 1. Higher potential returns

-2. Flexibility to adjust coverage
+2. Flexibility to adjust coverage and investments

-3. Premium “breaks”
+3. Premium holidays

-4. Free fund switches
+4. Free fund switches and rebalancing

 1. Returns are not guaranteed